PowerDNS/pdns/docs/modes-of-operation.rst

   The Lua script must both exist and be syntactically correct;

-Returning negative result code in your axfr_end(zone) function indicates an error condition; returning 0 or greater result code signals successful operation
+Returning negative result code in your axfr_end(zone, serial) function indicates an error condition; returning 0 or greater result code signals successful operation